-- 9.18.2 Loss of daylight and sunlight can be caused if spaces are overshadowed by development.
-To assess whether acceptable levels of daylight and sunlight are available to habitable spaces, the council will take into account the most recent guidance published by the building research establishment (currently the Building Research Establishment's Site Layout for Planning for Daylight and Sunlight A Guide to Good Practice 2011). - 9.18.3 Lighting creates a sense of safety and can enable activities in the evenings and at night.
+- 9.173 Loss of daylight and sunlight can be caused if spaces are overshadowed by development.
+To assess whether acceptable levels of daylight and sunlight are available to habitable spaces, the Council will take into account the most recent guidance published by the Building Research Establishment (currently the Building Research Establishment's Site Layout for Planning for Daylight and Sunlight A Guide to Good Practice BR209, 2011). - 9.174 Lighting creates a sense of safety and can enable activities in the evenings and at night.
 Lighting can increase the potential for natural surveillance and, where used correctly, can reduce the opportunity for criminal activity.
-However, poorly designed internal and external lighting or lighting that operates for an excessive period of time is a form of pollution that can harm the quality of life for those living nearby, affect wildlife and waste energy.

-- 9.18.4 For example, lighting from conservatories can affect neighbours to the sides and rear, and the lighting of advertisements can affect people living nearby.
-Glare and light spillage from poorly designed lighting can make it less easy to see things at night and effect wildlife as well as people.
+However, poorly designed internal and external lighting or lighting that operates for an excessive period of time is a form of pollution that can harm the quality of life for those living nearby, affect wildlife and waste energy. - 9.175 For example, lighting from conservatories can affect neighbours to the sides and rear, and the lighting of advertisements can affect people living nearby.
+Glare and light spillage from poorly designed lighting can make it less easy to see things at night and affect wildlife as well as people.
 Lighting should only illuminate the intended area and not affect or impact on its surroundings.
-Smart lighting systems and controls on the strength of light bulbs for external lights should be considered. - 9.18.5 Schemes involving floodlighting and developments in sensitive areas, such as adjacent to sites of nature conservation importance, should employ a specialist lighting engineer accredited by the Institute of Lighting Engineers to ensure that artificial lighting causes minimal disturbance to occupiers and wildlife.
+Smart lighting systems and controls on the strength of light bulbs for external lights should be considered. - 9.176 Schemes involving floodlighting and developments in sensitive areas, such as adjacent to sites of nature conservation importance, should employ a specialist lighting engineer accredited by the Institute of Lighting Engineers to ensure that artificial lighting causes minimal disturbance to occupiers and wildlife.

-Noise and vibration levels
+Noise and Vibration Levels

-- 9.18.6 Where uses sensitive to noise are proposed close to an existing source of noise or when development that is likely to generate noise is proposed, the Council will require an acoustic report to accompany the application. - 9.18.7 The planning process can assist by ensuring that as far as possible noise sensitive developments such as dwellings, schools, hospitals and nursing homes, are located away from existing sources of noise and that potentially noisy developments are located in areas where noise will not be such an important consideration. - 9.18.8 Measures can be required to control exposure to noise through planning conditions.
+- 9.177 Where uses sensitive to noise are proposed close to an existing source of noise or when development that is likely to generate noise is proposed, the Council will require an acoustic report to accompany the application. - 9.178 The planning process can assist by ensuring that as far as possible, noise sensitive developments such as dwellings, schools, hospitals and nursing homes, are located away from existing sources of noise and that potentially noisy developments are located in areas where noise will not be such an important consideration. - 9.179 Measures can be required to control exposure to noise through planning conditions.
 For example developers may be required to insulate buildings, erect screens or natural barriers or limit operating times.

-Odour, fumes, dust and ventilation
+Odour, Fumes, Dust and Ventilation

-- 9.18.9 There are a number of factors which contribute to the quality of new development including ventilation.
-New buildings should have good ventilation and extraction systems to help expel pollutants, bacteria and moisture. - 9.18.10 Odours, fumes and dust can be generated from commercial cooking, industrial processes, construction or demolition. - 9.18.11 We will require all development likely to generate odour, fumes or dust to install appropriate extraction equipment and other mitigation measures.
+- 9.180 There are a number of factors which contribute to the quality of new development including ventilation.
+New buildings should have good ventilation and extraction systems to help expel pollutants, bacteria and moisture. - 9.181 Odours, fumes and dust can be generated from commercial cooking, industrial processes, construction or demolition. - 9.182 We will require all development likely to generate odour, fumes or dust to install appropriate extraction equipment and other mitigation measures.

-Contaminated land
+Contaminated Land

-9.18.12 Development on contaminated land can expose people to a wide range of potential health risks and can mobilise contaminants.
+9.183 Development on contaminated land can expose people to a wide range of potential health risks and can mobilise contaminants.
 Applicants who wish to develop suspected contaminated land will be required to undertake a thorough investigation of the site to determine any risk to human health and controlled waters (including groundwater).
 Relevant remediation and mitigation measures will need to be built into development proposals to ensure safe, sustainable development of the site.